axarce/CEE4530/Lab 6 Documents/ANC_Baffles.md

 #### **Laboratory Assignment 5: Reactors**

 ### Introduction and Objectives
 Lakes, water treatment plants, and river segments are often modeled as reactors.
 As a result, we conducted this experiment to gain a better understanding of contact time in various reactor designs.
 We modeled a reactor in a small tank and modified it by adding and removing different baffles in series.
 This allowed us to compare different designs as we attempted to approach the idealized plug flow reactor model.
 By comparing the contact time of various trials, we were able to determine an optimal number of baffles and baffle shape in order to reach our goal of maximizing the contact time of the contaminant.
 This experiment can be applied to the real world when working on something like wastewater treatment.
-We want to maximize contact time between the substance that removes the contaminant and the contaminant itself.
+In this specific scenario, we want to maximize contact time between the substance that removes the contaminant and the contaminant itself.
 The longer they are in contact the better the water can be purified.
-Finally we wished to examine whether the of our experiment matched the theoretical model, which we will analyze with multiple linear regression.
+Finally we wished to examine whether the response curve of our experiment matched the theoretical model, which we will analyze with multiple linear regression.
 We can understand more about this process through the following derivations:
 We set up the experiment as a closed system with a small inlet and outlet, added a shot of a conservative tracer and monitored its concentration as it journeyed through the reactor.
 We sampled at single point to simplify our analysis.
-To counteract the skew that comes from this method we must at the relationship between the Peclet number and the variance   If a Peclet number is greater than 10 equation (1.27) can be used
+To counteract the skew that comes from this method we must look at the relationship between the Peclet number and the variance.
+If a Peclet number is greater than 10 equation (1.27 and 1.34) can be used
-\[Pe = \frac{2 \theta}{\sigma_t ^2}]\\
+\[Pe = \frac{2 \theta}{\sigma_t ^2}\\

 \Delta h =\frac{( \frac{Q_o}{\ n_oK_o} \frac{4}{\pi d_o^2})^2}{\ 2g}\]

 \[K_on_o\frac{\pi d_o^2}{\ 4}\sqrt{2g\Delta h} = Q_r\]

-  (1.34)

-\[E_t*= \sqrt{\frac{Pe}{t^*4\pi}}exp\frac{-(1-t^*)^2 Pe)}{\ 4t^*}\]

-\[frac{N^N}{(N-1)!}*t^{N-1}e^{-Nt^*} = E _N_{(t^*)}\]

-Where n is the nth reactor in series.

-Where F is the integral of equation (1.1).

-Instead of modeling this system as an extremely complex baffled tank we will examine the mixing in specific baffled reactor sections.
-We will look at the Peclet number.
 For the first two trials we attempt to harness the pore’s kinetic energy to create turbulent mixing between baffles.
 Environments with turbulent mixing often have Reynold number values in the hundreds and follow equation (1.31) when they are in series

 \[Re_j_e_t_ = \frac{4Q_r_e_a_c_t_o_r}{\pi*v*d_j_e_t*n_p_o_r_t_s}\]